 Limitations and trade-offs

-Both Povirt Mattress options lean medium-firm and prioritize stability, so sleepers who need deep cushioning at the shoulder and hip may find them firm, especially on full-time side sleeping.
-Motion isolation is respectable for hybrids but not “dead quiet,” so very light sleepers sharing a bed may still notice movement.
-If you want a plush, slow-melting memory-foam hug, these are not that style.
+Both options lean medium-firm and prioritize stability.
+If you need deep cushioning at the shoulder and hip, they can feel firm—especially for full-time side sleeping.
+Motion isolation is respectable for hybrids, but very light sleepers may still notice a partner’s movements.

 Povirt Mattress vs alternatives